Revanth-03/revanthStopWatch/README.md

-# Stopwatch App
+# MINI IMDB CLONE APP

-A simple web-based stopwatch app built with HTML, CSS, and JavaScript.
-It allows users to users to time themselves for different activities, and displays the elapsed time in hours, minutes, and seconds.
+IMDB Clone is a simple web application that allows users to search for movies and view details about them.
+It was built using HTML, CSS, and JavaScript.

-You can also visit the hosted version of the stopwatch at [https://revanth-03.github.io/revanthStopWatch/](https://revanth-03.github.io/revanthStopWatch/).
+The app is hosted on GitHub Pages and can be accessed at [https://revanth-03.github.io/imdbclone.github.io/index.html](https://revanth-03.github.io/imdbclone.github.io/index.html).

 **Note!** Use Laptop for better user experince